[UPDATE: I recently noticed the link to the advent calendar printable was bad. I have update the link and you should have no problem now. Thanks!]

 Grab some card stock and download this printable with blank advent calendar cards.
 If you have a design program or photo editor program you can easily add text to this document.
 If not, you can just as simply print out a few of these pages and write in the different activities you and/or your families will participate in this year.

-Click on the image below and you will be taken to FileDropper.
-From there you can download the Advent Calendar printables.
-It is a jpeg file which can be edited using software if you have it in order to add the activities.
-Otherwise print it out and hand write in your preferred activities.
+Click on the image below and you will be able to download the Advent Calendar printable.
+It is a jpeg file which can be edited using an editing program, or simply print it out and hand write your preferred activities.

 Season’s Greetings, Happy Holidays, Merry Christmas, and ENJOY!!